History of Michael Strahan in Timeline

 Michael Strahan

-The Georgian Heights mansion, which Michael Strahan later renovated, was built in 1906 at 99 Lloyd Avenue, Montclair, New Jersey.
-It is a red brick house with a carriage house and a greenhouse.
+The Georgian Heights mansion was originally built in 1906 at 99 Lloyd Avenue, Montclair, New Jersey.

-On November 21, 1971, Michael Anthony Strahan was born.
-He later became a television host, journalist, and former professional football player.
+On November 21, 1971, Michael Strahan was born.
+He is an American television host, journalist, and former professional football player.

 Others born on this day/year

-In 1981, Lawrence Taylor's rookie season, sacks were not yet an official NFL statistic; his 9.5 sacks that year are not included in his official career total.
+In 1981, the year before sacks became an official NFL statistic, Lawrence Taylor accrued 9.5 sacks that were not officially counted towards his career total.

 1992: Marriage to Wanda Hutchins

-In 1992, Michael Strahan married Wanda Hutchins.
-She is an American businesswoman, interior designer, and home decorator.
-They had two children together, Tanita and Michael Jr.
+In 1992, Michael Strahan married Wanda Hutchins, an American businesswoman, interior designer, and home decorator.

 In 1992, Michael Strahan was named First-team All-Southwestern Athletic Conference (SWAC) and the SWAC's Player of the Year for the second consecutive season.